simondlevy/m021v4l2/README.md

 # M021V4L2: Capture images from Leopard Imaging LI-USB30-M021 camera on Linux in C++ and Python

-The LI-USB30-M021 camera from Leopard Imaging is a fast (up to 90 frames per second) global-shutter camera that captures images over USB 3.0.
+The LI-USB30-M021 camera from Leopard Imaging is a fast (up to 90 frames per second) global-shutter CMOS camera that captures images over USB 3.0.
 Because the camera serves up raw image bytes, getting it to work on Linux using V4L2 (Video For Linux 2) requires a bit of extra format-conversion work.
 With some help from the folks at Leopard Imaging, I was able to write a few simple APIs for